-Associate of Arts in Teaching

-Students earning an Associate of Science Degree at Grayson College must complete 42 hours of a state mandated Core Curriculum in addition to major courses and electives in their particular area of interest.
-Following are the Core component areas and allowable courses within each component area.
+Associate of Arts in Teaching Students earning an Associate of Arts, Associate of Science, or Associate of Arts in Teaching Degree at Grayson College must complete 42 hours of a state mandated Core Curriculum in addition to major courses and electives in their particular area of interest.
+Following are the Core Curriculum Component Areas and allowable courses within each component area.